Rangi42/polishedcrystal/README.md

    * Lake of Rage Magikarp are larger, not smaller
 * Aesthetic updates:
    * Title case for Pokémon, moves, items, trainers, types, etc
+   * Fast text by default
+   * Stereo sound by default
    * Restored original Japanese sprites for Beauty, Fisher, Medium, Sage, and Swimmer♀
    * Use some music from RBY and HGSS in Kanto
    * Play low-pitched cries when a player or foe Pokémon faints